iamjosephmj/Rx-Clean/README.md

 Let's start creating use-case class.
 We are going to create the classes under <a href="https://github.com/iamjosephmj/Rx-Clean/tree/master/core/src/main/java/io/iamjosephmj/core/interactors">`interactors`</a>

-Each use case class has only one function that invokes the use case.
+Each of the use cases class has only one function that invokes the use case.
 For convenience, you’re overloading the invoke operator.
 This enables you to simplify the function call on SearchForJobs instance to SearchForJobs() instead of searchForJobs.invoke().